nguyenhoanglam1402/valeria-project/README.md

 # Valeria Application

+The first idea the Valeria Project was powered by the Q-Health Community of Nguyen Hoang Lam and some unique ideas of Pham Trung Nam.
+However, after modify and update time, the Valeria Project has some differences and unique from the original idea.

 This is a health platform developed, designed and developed by the Valeria team.
 With the contribution of:
 + Nguyen Hoang Lam - Main Developer.
 + Tran Quoc Huy - UX / UI Designer.